f3rmunoz21/Eastwood_FBLA/README.md

 # Database questions

-questions were stored in to firebase using the question-maker component code available at src/app/question-maker
+Questions were stored in to firebase using the question-maker component code available at src/app/question-maker

 # Navigation

-code for navigation menu is available at src/app-component and code for the help Q&A interactive menu component is available at src/app/help
+Code for navigation menu is available at src/app-component and code for the help Q&A interactive menu component is available at src/app/help

 ## Development server